 That kind of wealth isn’t luck—it’s something else entirely.
 I had to ask him: “How did you do it?”

-He smiled.
-“Starting in my 30s, I researched stocks.
+He said: “Starting in my 30s, I researched stocks.
 I’d study businesses until I found exceptional ones—companies like Berkshire Hathaway, Monster Beverage, Microsoft, Qualcomm.
 Then I’d buy shares and keep adding year after year.
 That portfolio grew enough that I retired by 50.”

-Here I was telling clients to own 500 stocks.
+Here I was telling clients to own 500 to 1,000 stocks.
 “Diversify.
 Play it safe.“

 And this guy—retired in his early 50s—did the exact opposite.
 He concentrated.
 He invested with conviction.